Dimensional analysis: Dimensional homogeneity (commensurability)

 The most basic rule of dimensional analysis is that of dimensional homogeneity.

 Only commensurable quantities (physical quantities having the same dimension) may be compared, equated, added, or subtracted.

 However, the dimensions form an abelian group under multiplication, so:

 One may take ratios of incommensurable quantities (quantities with different dimensions), and multiply or divide them.

 For example, it makes no sense to ask whether 1 hour is more, the same, or less than 1 kilometre, as these have different dimensions, nor to add 1 hour to 1 kilometre.
 However, it makes sense to ask whether 1 mile is more, the same, or less than 1 kilometre, being the same dimension of physical quantity even though the units are different.
 On the other hand, if an object travels 100 km in 2 hours, one may divide these and conclude that the object's average speed was 50 km/h.

 The rule implies that in a physically meaningful expression only quantities of the same dimension can be added, subtracted, or compared.
-For example, if m_{man}, m_{rat} and L_{man} denote, respectively, the mass of some man, the mass of a rat and the length of that man, the dimensionally homogeneous expression m_{man} + m_{rat} is meaningful, but the heterogeneous expression m_{man} + L_{man} is meaningless.
+For example, if m_{man}, m_{rat} and L_{man} denote, respectively, the mass of some man, the mass of a rat and the height of that man, the dimensionally homogeneous expression m_{man} + m_{rat} is meaningful, but the heterogeneous expression m_{man} + L_{man} is meaningless.
 However, m_{man}/L^{2}_{man} is fine.
 Thus, dimensional analysis may be used as a sanity check of physical equations: the two sides of any equation must be commensurable or have the same dimensions.